Alex Lifeson

-With Rush, Lifeson played guitar, as well as other various string instruments such as mandola, mandolin, and bouzouki.
-He also performed backing vocals in live performances as well as the studio albums Rush (1974), Presto (1989) and Roll the Bones (1991) and occasionally played keyboards and bass pedal synthesizers.
-Like the other members of Rush, Lifeson performed real-time on-stage triggering of sampled instruments.
-Along with his bandmates Geddy Lee and Neil Peart, Lifeson was made an Officer of the Order of Canada on 9 May 1996.
-The trio was the first rock band to be so honoured as a group.
+With Rush, Lifeson played electric and acoustic guitar, and other various string instruments such as mandola, mandolin, and bouzouki.
+He also performed backing vocals in live performances and select studio recordings, and occasionally played keyboards and bass pedal synthesizers.
+Each band member sometimes performed real-time on-stage triggering of sampled instruments.
+They became Officers of the Order of Canada on 9 May 1996, as the first rock band to be so honoured as a group.
 In 2013, he was inducted with Rush into the Rock & Roll Hall of Fame.
 Lifeson was ranked 98th on Rolling Stones list of the 100 greatest guitarists of all time and third (after Eddie Van Halen and Brian May) in a Guitar World readers' poll listing the 100 greatest guitarists.

-The bulk of Lifeson's work in music has been with Rush, although Lifeson has contributed to a body of work outside the band as well.
-Aside from music, Lifeson has been a painter, a licensed aircraft pilot, an actor, and the former part-owner of a Toronto bar and restaurant called The Orbit Room.
+Though the bulk of Lifeson's work in music has been with Rush, he has also contributed to a body of work outside the band, including a solo album titled Victor (1996), and two albums with Envy of None, a band that Lifeson formed after Peart's death in 2020.
+Aside from music, Lifeson has been a painter, a licensed aircraft pilot, an actor, and the former part-owner of a Toronto bar and a restaurant called The Orbit Room, which closed in 2020.